meowmeowcode/orlok/src/lib.md

 ### Fast prototyping

-If you don't have time to think about a database schema but want to try some ideas you can use an alternative repository implementation that stores records in memory as a collection of JSON objects.
+If you don't have time to think about a database schema but want to try out some ideas, you can use an alternative repository implementation that stores records in memory as a collection of JSON objects.